comp110-lytle/comp110/site/projects/personal-site.md

 1. Navigate to [https://github.com/](https://github.com/) and click on the "New" button to create a new repository.

-2. Name your repository `<github-username>.github.io` where `<github-username>` is your github username and chose whether or not to set your repo to be Public or Private--it's your choice!.
+2. Name your repository `<github-username>.github.io` where `<github-username>` is your github username and choose whether or not to set your repo to be Public or Private--it's your choice!.

 (This will not impact who can see your site.
 It'll just impact who can see the *repository* for your site.)
 It's probably best to set your visibility to Private.
 This will give you some permission limitations when pulling/pushing to github though, so you'll have to [set up an SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) and use it to connect your Github account with your computer.